 Our environmental sustainability performance was strong in 2017/18.
-Highlights included being significantly ahead of our target of reducing greenhouse gas emissions by 45 percent compared to 1990 a year ahead of schedule (we have achieved a 65 percent reduction to date) and being named on the Carbon Disclosure Project’s 'A' list of companies, which puts us in the top five percent of global participants in terms of carbon disclosure and performance.
+Highlights included: being significantly ahead of our target of reducing greenhouse gas emissions by 45 percent compared to 1990, a year ahead of schedule (we have achieved a 65 percent reduction to date); and, being named on the Carbon Disclosure Project’s 'A' list of companies, which puts us in the top five percent of global participants in terms of carbon disclosure and performance.

 In 2017/18, we were also delighted to win Business in the Community’s Award for Environmental Leadership.
 In the US, our Massachusetts business was named one of the most energy efficient utilities in America by the American Council for an Energy Efficient Economy.

-A good example of our work to minimise our impact on the environment would be the £40 million innovation partnership we entered into with Siemens to research and develop the use of gas insulated lines on our electricity transmission network.
+A good example of our work to minimise our impact on the environment would be the £40 million innovation partnership we entered into with Siemens, to research and develop the use of gas insulated lines on our electricity transmission network.

-It is hoped this partnership will develop an SF6-free insulating gas mixture, dramatically reducing the harmful impact on the environment caused by SF6 use in insulation.
+It is hoped this partnership will develop an SF6-free insulating gas mixture; dramatically reducing the harmful impact on the environment caused by SF6 use in insulation.

 Over the course of the last year, we have made considerable efforts to positively affect the communities around us.
-For example, at our new Highbury substation in London we are building retail units and residential apartments, half of which are affordable homes, to help support urban regeneration in the area.
+For example, at our new Highbury substation in London we are building retail units and residential apartments – half of which are affordable homes – to help support urban regeneration in the area.

 We’ve also supported communities through our employee volunteering programme, partnering with charities and civil society, and providing community groups with financial support.
-In the US, for example, 650 National Grid employees participated in 17 coordinated Earth Day projects in the communities we serve, undertaking cleaning up of public space projects, tree planting and operating a door-to-door LED light bulb exchange.
+In the US, for example, 650 National Grid employees participated in 17 coordinated Earth Day projects in the communities we serve; undertaking cleaning up of public space projects, tree planting and operating a door-to-door LED light bulb exchange.

 We also set up a £150 million Warm Homes Fund in the UK to help address fuel poverty.
 To date, we have given out £63 million to ensure people who otherwise would not be able to afford it have access to central heating during the winter months.

-National Grid is committed to doing everything we can to ensure all members of staff work in an environment in which they feel secure and are able to thrive.
+National Grid is committed to doing everything we can to ensure all members of staff work in an environment where they feel secure and are able to thrive.
 In 2017/18, in light of widespread news coverage of sexual harassment in a range of industries, we undertook a fundamental review of our policies on sexual harassment and bullying to ensure they were fit for purpose.

 We also worked hard throughout the year to promote careers that STEM subjects can unlock.
-As one of the world’s leading engineering companies we are fortunate to be able to help young people from a diverse range of backgrounds kick-start rewarding careers, through apprenticeships or other forms of professional training.
+As one of the world’s leading engineering companies, we are fortunate to be able to help young people from a diverse range of backgrounds kick-start rewarding careers, through apprenticeships or other forms of professional training.
 In 2017/18, for example, I was delighted we were able to enrol 369 people into professional training schemes in the US and the UK.